Who We Are

 Directors

-UCCS’s Center for Research Frontiers in the Digital Humanities brings together the digital humanities work of UCCS faculty, student, and community members.
-Currently, under the co-leadership of Dr. Helen Davies and Mx.
-Larry Eames, co-founded by Drs.
-Helen Davies and Roger Martinez.
+UCCS’s Center for Research Frontiers in the Digital Humanities brings together the digital humanities work of UCCS faculty, students, and community members.
+It is currently under the leadership of co-directors Mx.
+Larry Eames, Dr. Jennifer Kling, and Dr. Brandon C. Strubberg, the Center was founded by Dr. Helen Davies and partners across UCCS.

 Mx.
 Larry Eames